 Overnight oats are my absolute favorite breakfast as of late.
 For the last couple of weeks, my go-to breakfast has been overnight oats.
-I add oats, granola from Tay’s Gourmet Superfood Granola, muesli from Bob’s Red Mill some almond milk and a little bit of crunchy peanut butter in a mason jar.
+I add oats, granola, muesli from Bob’s Red Mill some oat milk and a little bit of crunchy peanut butter in a mason jar.
 Lastly, I top it off with a tablespoon of chia seeds, shake it up and let it soak overnight!

 I don’t make my own spreads, but I’ve found a strawberry chia seed spread that I love.
 If I’m in the mood for a peanut butter and jelly sandwich, it’s what I use to make a sweet snack!
 Here’s a good strawberry chia seed jam recipe if you’re up to making it yourself!

 I’ve been rotating smoothies between overnight oats for these last couple of weeks too.
 I throw in some oat milk, dragon fruit, fresh strawberries, frozen berries, a small avocado and chia seeds and blend.
 Talk about yum!
 Some days, I ditch the almond milk and add Perrier water with some orange juice if I want a fruity carbonated smoothie!

 Add some chia seeds to your yogurt for extra fiber!
 I haven’t done it in a while, but I love adding a tablespoon of chia seeds to Noosa Yoghurt for some extra crunch.
 I like that Noosa Yoghurt has probiotics in it in case I forget to take my own probiotics.
 They have many flavors and my favorites are strawberry rhubarb, lemon or honey.